 The emails sent during dunning matter as much as the retry logic.
 A good dunning email has three elements: what happened (your payment failed), what to do (update your card), and a direct link to do it (one click to the payment method update page).

 Avoid threatening language.
 "We were unable to process your payment.
 Update your card to keep your subscription active" is direct and helpful.
-Send the first notification immediately on failure, a reminder on day 3 or 4, and a final notice 2-3 days before cancellation.
+Send the first notification immediately on failure, a reminder around the day 3 retry, and a final notice before the last retry.

 Related